EnzoBnl/enzobnl/bd.md

      - each partition is intended to be fetched by a single and different reducer node.
   4. *Sort*: Sort records on *key* within each partitions.
   5. (optional) ***"Combiner"*** **Reducer**: an intermediate reducer called on each mapper node.
-     - within each sorted partition, for each different key, combiner produces a combiner output record having the same type as Mapper ones
+     - within each sorted partition, for each different key, combiner produces an output record having the same type as Mapper ones
      - combiner reduces the size of partitions and save network bandwidth
 - Reduce phase on reduce nodes:
   1. *Fetch*: Access (mainly through network connection) to Map phase output written on HDFS.